ahoward30/HAL-Development/Milestones/Milestone-5/Team Project Inception Complete/Updated Team Project Needs and Features.md

 	* View pages that list of potential matching expert's available hours if no sufficient online help available
 	* Integrated database that connect pertinent data tables together
 	* A hidden matching score calculated by comparing the tags and qualities of a clients's IT issue and an expert's information and profile
-	* Prompt for expert upon potential match with client's tags and description with ability to decline match and pass client issue onto next match if current expert cannot address the client's request
+	* Prompt for an expert upon matching with potential client's tags and description with the ability to decline the match and pass the client issue onto next match if current expert cannot address the client's request
 	* Queue system to put clients on hold if matching experts are online, but busy with other clients

 5. The ability to meet and communicate between clients and experts